Graduate Course Descriptions

 ENG 587: Studies in English Renaissance Literature

-Selected non-dramatic works written in England during the sixteenth century will be studied carefully: (1) for intellectual and cultural significance, and (2) for genre, techniques, styles, and aesthetic qualities.
+Selected non-dramatic works written in England during the 16th century will be studied carefully: (1) for intellectual and cultural significance, and (2) for genre, techniques, styles, and aesthetic qualities.

 ENG 589: 19th Century Studies